 Teachers are continuously assessing children's skills and knowledge by observation, questioning and discussion as well as by marking their work.
-Informal tests, investigations and problemsolving activities are regular features of school life.
-We feel that pupils need to be increasingly involved in assessing their own achievements.
-Irrespective of a child's natural ability, there is continual encouragement to aim for higher standards.
+Informal tests, investigations and problem-solving activities are regular features of school life.
+We feel that pupils need to be sincreasingly involved in assessing their own achievement Irrespective of a child's natural ability, there is continual encouragement to aim for higher standards.

 Every term, children undertake written assessments.
-These tests compare a child's performance in English and Maths with national expectations.
+The tests compare a child's performance in English and Maths with national expectations.

 Parents are invited to meetings twice a year discuss their child's progress.
-Each child will also receive a written report at the end of the summer term.
+Each child will also receive a written rep at the end of the summer term.